Financial Mathematics BSc (Hons) – 2023 entry

-Teaching is delivered through a mixture of lectures, tutorials and computer laboratory sessions.
+Teaching is delivered through a mixture of lectures, seminars, online learning, tutorials and computer laboratory sessions.

-In your first year, you’ll have weekly seminars for specific modules.
+In your first year, you’ll have weekly small-group seminars for specific modules.

-We anticipate that each academic year will involve roughly 1,200 hours of study time, with contact hours occupying between a third and a quarter of this.
+We anticipate each academic year will involve roughly 1,200 hours of study time, with contact hours occupying between a third and a quarter of this.
 The remaining time is used for independent study, completion of coursework and revision.